zaga35/cottonforecasting/README.md

 # Cotton Price Forecasting
-<b>My unsupervised machine learning model was able to predict about 72.4% of variance in cotton prices using only inflation and crop yield data.</b>
+<b>My unsupervised machine learning model was able to predict about 72.4% of the variance in cotton prices using only inflation and crop yield data.</b>

-This is a simple model that generalizes well, but if I was building for production, I would include additional indicators (e.g. prices of related commodities, textile production volumes, fertilizer prices, satellite images, USDA Reports, drought data, etc.) and use feature importance analysis to optimize.
+This is a simple model that generalizes well, but if I were building for production, I would include additional indicators (e.g. prices of related commodities, textile production volumes, fertilizer prices, satellite images, USDA Reports, drought data, etc.) and use feature importance analysis to optimize.

 I used:
 * Historical cotton price data from Macrotrends